Upcoming Haskayne Hour

 Jeffrey McCaig has been with the Trimac Group of Companies since August 1983.
 He is currently Chair of the Board of Directors, and was President and Chief Executive Officer from 1994 to 2015.
 Prior to joining Trimac in 1983, McCaig practiced law in Calgary, first as an associate of MacKimmie Matthews, then through Jeffrey J. McCaig Professional Corporation, focusing on corporate financing and securities.
 He obtained his undergraduate degree in Economics from Harvard; his law degree from Osgoode Hall Law School in Toronto, Canada; and his Master of Science in Management degree from the Sloan Program, Stanford University.

-Moderator will be Alice de Koning, Senior Instructor of Entrepreneurship at the Haskayne School of Business, RBC Teaching Fellow in Entrepreneurial Thinking and Academic Director, Hunter Hub for Entrepreneurial Thinking.
+Moderator is Alice de Koning, Senior Instructor of Entrepreneurship at the Haskayne School of Business, RBC Teaching Fellow in Entrepreneurial Thinking and Academic Director, Hunter Hub for Entrepreneurial Thinking.

 Fake news and the big business of behavioural tracking